 We selected 17 shot gathers from a walkaway vertical seismic experiment (VSP) made in July 2017.
-The source were an IVI Envirovibe with a linear sweep between 10Hz and 150Hz.
-The separation between shot points were 20m.
+The source was an IVI Envirovibe with a linear sweep between 10Hz and 150Hz.
+The separation between shot points was 20m.
 The DAS recorded traces every 25cm with a 10m gauge length.
 All the traces were normalized.

 We tested different number of filters in the first CNN layer of the encoder network (M in the previous section).
 The smallest one with good performance was M = 20.
-We made the length of each convolutional filter an integral multiple of the gauge length, $L_G = 10$ m.
+We made the length of each convolutional filter an integral multiple of the gauge length, $L_G = 10m$.
 The smallest number that gave good results was $2L_G$.

 For the neural network training we used 100 iterations, a learning rate of 0.001 and a batch size of 32 traces.
 The training was performed with 10% of the traces, sampled regularly, using the Adam optimizer.
 The validation split inside the neural network training was 0.5.
 We also used kernel regularization to maintain the filters coefficients small.
 The regularization coefficients were 0.001 for the first convolutional layer and 0.1 for the second.
-Figure 4 shows the training loss and validation loss functions.
-For both we used the mean squared error.
+The neural network converged to an error less than 5%.

-Figure 5 displays two sets of shot gathers.
+Figure 3 displays two sets of shot gathers.
 The top row is from a source located 200m from the well.
 The bottom row is from a gather 10m from the well.
 On the left column are the input DAS gathers and on the right are the DAS gathers predicted by the neural network.
 Remember that the neural network was trained with the objective to make these two columns as similar as possible.
 The central column is the geophone trace predicted by the encoder part of the neural network alone.
-These gather are in the encoder-decoder latent space.
+These gathers are in the encoder-decoder latent space.

-FIG. 5.
+FIG. 3.
 Far, above, and near, below, gathers.
 Left column are the input DAS gathers, the middle column contains the predicted geophone gathers (in the latent space), and the right column are the predicted DAS gathers.

-Figure 6 shows two sets of traces from the far and near gathers presented in Figure 5.
+Figure 4 shows two sets of traces from the far and near gathers presented in Figure 3.
 The continuous thick black line is the input DAS trace and the continuous thin red line is the predicted output DAS trace.
 As mentioned before, the neural network was trained to make these two traces as equal as possible.
 The dashed blue line is the geophone trace predicted by the encoder alone.